markmcf/jump.android/Docs/Jump_Integration_Guide.md

-# JUMP for Android Integration Guide
+# JUMP for Android

 This guide describes integrating the Janrain User Management Platform into your Android app.
-This includes the Capture user registration system.
-For Engage-only (i.e. social-authentication-only) integrations see `Engage_Only_Integration_Guide.md`
+This includes the User Registration (Capture) solution.
+For Social Sign-in only (Engage only) integrations see the Android Social Sign-In Only Integration page.

-**Warning** You must have a flow configured with your Capture instance in order to use the Capture library.
+**Warning** You must have a flow file configured with your User Registration solution instance in order to use the User Registration library.

 ## Features

-* Engage social sign-in (includes OpenID, and many OAuth identity providers, e.g. Google, Facebook, etc.)
+* Social Sign-In (Engage), which includes OpenID, and many OAuth identity providers, such as, Google, Facebook, LinkedIn, and more.
-* Sign-in to Capture accounts
+* Sign-in to User Registration (Capture) accounts.
-    * Either via Engage social sign-in or via traditional username/password sign-in
+    * Either through Social Sign-In or traditional username and password sign-in.
-    * Including the Capture "merge account flow" (which links two social accounts by verified email address at sign-in time)
+    * Including the User Registration “merge account flow” (which links two social accounts by verified email address at sign-in time).
-* Capture account record updates
+* User Registration account record updates.
-* Capture Account "thin" social registration -- automatic account creation for social sign-in users.
+* User Registration Account “thin” social registration — automatic account creation for social sign-in users.

 ### In the Pipeline